b2renger/Introduction_A-frame/README.md

 - a library for image / face detection : [MindAR](https://hiukim.github.io/mind-ar-js-doc/)
 - a library for marker less (ground, walls etc) detection : [modelViewer](https://modelviewer.dev/)

+Note : we used replit at a time instead of github and projectIDX.
+- replit was good, easy and free, but it's not free anymore.
+- using github let us own our code and it's distribution.
+- projectIDX is a better code editor and let us do all what we need.
+You will sometime find link that will send you to replit to see the code, how it is structured etc.

 [**home**](#Contents)

 ### What is A-Frame ?